aces/Loris/modules/imaging_uploader/test/TestPlan.md

 	archive, answer 'Yes'.
 Check that this reupload fails with error code 4 (and not 2).
 	Related to Redmine#14093 and PR#3555.
 	[Manual Testing]
+20. First, set the config setting 'ImagingUploader auto launch' to 'No'.
+Upload an MRI archive that can successfully be uploaded.
+Check that the value of the Progress column for the uploaded archive is 'Not started'.
+    [Manual Testing]
+21. Set the config setting 'ImagingUploader auto launch' to 'Yes'.
+Upload a file that can successfully be uploaded but that will fail the processing done by the MRI pipeline.
+After the upload succeeds, wait for the MRI pipeline to finish processing the archive and check that the Progress column is set to 'Failure'.
+Note down the text that is displayed in the log panel (Detailed view).
+Now change the config setting 'ImagingUploader auto launch' to 'No'.
+Upload the same file again. once the upload is finished, make sure that the detailed log messages seen earlier are gone and have been replaced by a message that indicates that processing of the archive has not begun yet.
+    [Manual Testing]
+22. Set the config setting 'ImagingUploader auto launch' to 'Yes'.
+Change config setting MRICodePath so that its value is set to a directory that does not exist.
+Upload an MRI archive that can successfully be uploaded.
+Once the upload is done, check that the value in the 'Progress' column for this scan is set to 'Failure'.
+Also check that a message in the log panel indicate that there is something wrong with the setup of the LORIS-MRI code base.